 Proactive news headlines including Celsius Resources, AuKing Mining, Sovereign Metals and Way2VAT

-- AuKing Mining Ltd (ASX:AKN) has added a series of Tanzanian uranium and copper prospects to its portfolio, building its exposure to critical mineral and nuclear energy assets.
+- AuKing Mining Ltd AKN has added a series of Tanzanian uranium and copper prospects to its portfolio, building its exposure to critical mineral and nuclear energy assets.
 Click here

-- Sovereign Metals Ltd (ASX:SVM, AIM:SVML) has received more strong results from a targeted deep infill aircore and push tube core drilling program at the Kasiya Rutile Project in Malawi, the world’s largest rutile deposit.
+- Sovereign Metals Ltd SVMSVML has received more strong results from a targeted deep infill aircore and push tube core drilling program at the Kasiya Rutile Project in Malawi, the world's largest rutile deposit.
 Click here

-- Boadicea Resources Ltd (ASX:BOA) is strengthening its active exploration push in 2023 through the appointment of Nikolay Karakashov to the role of senior exploration geologist.
+- Boadicea Resources Ltd BOA is strengthening its active exploration push in 2023 through the appointment of Nikolay Karakashov to the role of senior exploration geologist.
 Click here

-- Lake Resources NL (ASX:LKE, OTCQB:LLKKF) aims to strengthen its in-country presence in Argentina through the appointment of Amalia Sáenz as vice president, Argentina Corporate Affairs.
+- Lake Resources NL (LKELLKKF aims to strengthen its in-country presence in Argentina through the appointment of Amalia Sáenz as vice president, Argentina Corporate Affairs.
 Click here

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:) welcomes the news its strategic partner Sayona Mining Ltd (ASX:SYA) has taken another step to a restart of the North American Lithium (NAL) operation in Québec, Canada, with a successful trial feed of ore into the crushing plant.
+- Piedmont Lithium Inc (PLLPLL XETRA:)) welcomes the news its strategic partner Sayona Mining Ltd SYA has taken another step to a restart of the North American Lithium (NAL) operation in Québec, Canada, with a successful trial feed of ore into the crushing plant.
 Click here

-- Auric Mining Ltd (ASX:AWJ) is trading higher on confirming widespread, thick clay-hosted rare earth element (REE) mineralisation in aircore drilling at the Chalice West Project near Higginsville-Widgiemooltha in Western Australia.
+- Auric Mining Ltd AWJ is trading higher on confirming widespread, thick clay-hosted rare earth element (REE) mineralisation in aircore drilling at the Chalice West Project near Higginsville-Widgiemooltha in Western Australia.
 Click here

-- Apollo Minerals Ltd (ASX:AON) has launched a non-renounceable entitlements offer to raise up to $4.34 million before costs through the issue of up to 96,454,472 new fully paid ordinary shares.
+- Apollo Minerals Ltd AON has launched a non-renounceable entitlements offer to raise up to $4.34 million before costs through the issue of up to 96,454,472 new fully paid ordinary shares.
 Click here

-- Dynamic Metals Ltd (ASX:DYM) has set the wheels in motion for its inaugural drill program at the Widgiemooltha Project near WA’s Kambalda nickel-gold district.
+- Dynamic Metals Ltd DYM has set the wheels in motion for its inaugural drill program at the Widgiemooltha Project near WA's Kambalda nickel-gold district.
 Click here

-- Helix Resources Ltd (ASX:HLX) is off to a strong start in its 2023 drilling program at the Canbelego Copper Project joint venture with Aeris Resources Ltd (ASX:AIS) in western NSW with reverse circulation (RC) drilling intersecting “significant” shallow copper mineralisation.
+- Helix Resources Ltd HLX is off to a strong start in its 2023 drilling program at the Canbelego Copper Project joint venture with Aeris Resources Ltd AIS in western NSW with reverse circulation (RC) drilling intersecting "significant" shallow copper mineralisation.
 Click here

 About Proactive